new chase ink card art

 Chase Ink Business Cash Credit Card

-Get $750 in the form of 75,000 Ultimate Rewards points when you spend $6,000 in your first 3 months.
+Earn $350 in the form of 35,000 Ultimate Rewards points when you spend $3,000 on purchases in the first three months and an additional $400 in the form of 40,000 Ultimate Rewards points when you spend $6,000 on purchases in the first six months after account opening.
 Points are transferrable if you also hold a Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred.5x points on up to $25,000 in office supplies, internet, cable, and phone annually.

 There are lots of ways to maximize this amazing 5x benefit.
 If you combine these points into a Chase Sapphire Reserve account to book travel, it's like 7.5% effective cash back.
 No annual fee.